 findtime = 600

 The settings control how Fail2Ban behaves. maxretry defines the number of failures allowed within the findtime window before a ban is issued. bantime specifies how long the ban lasts in seconds.
-The values above represent a reasonable starting point for SSH protection.
+The values above represent a reasonable starting point for SSH protection on most servers.

 Configuring HTTP Protection for Nginx or Apache

 A normal user loading a web page generates fewer than 10 requests per minute.
 An automated script can easily exceed 100 requests in the same timeframe.
-Monitoring access logs for this behaviour lets you block malicious traffic before it affects server performance.
+Monitoring access logs for this behaviour lets you block malicious traffic before it affects server performance or costs you bandwidth and processing resources.

 The findtime for HTTP bans should be shorter than for SSH because HTTP attacks unfold more quickly.
 A five-minute window and a threshold of 100 requests will catch aggressive scrapers and scripted attacks without affecting normal users who refresh pages frequently.